xta0/xta0.me/_posts/2023-06-30-Swift-modules-2.md

 ### Resolve the linking error

-Finally, let resolve the linking error.
+Finally, let's resolve the linking error.
 When we created the static library, it only contained the symbols from the `MyLogger` module.
-What we need to do is to generate the object file for `MyLoggerInternal` and combine it with the `MyLogger.o`
+What we need to do is to generate the object file for `MyLoggerInternal` and combine it with `MyLogger.o`

 ```shell
 // emit MyLoggerInternal.o